50 Best Nintendo DS Games of All Time

 This was only the third game in the series, but everyone involved clearly knew what they were doing.
 You can see this in the way Touched! maintains all the weirder and more irreverent parts that consist of not only the visuals and sense of humor, but with the micros-sized games themselves, as well.

 It’s not surprising that WarioWare: Touched! includes a dazzling and miles-deep range of bit-sized microgames that have you doing everything from popping balloons to waving goodbye to relatives.
-The touchscreen is implemented to fantastic effect with these games.
-Using the stylus has arguably never been this much fun.
+The touchscreen is implemented to fantastic effect with these games, and using the stylus has arguably never been this much fun.

 14. Professor Layton and the Unwound Future